Viraj-rana/Medical-AI/README.md

 streamlit run app.py

 📄 How to Use
-Upload a .txt file containing the medical report.
+Upload a .txt file containing the medical report will be ready.

 Choose one of the following specialists from the dropdown: